atredispartners/flamingo/README.md

 ## Options

 Use `--protocols` to configure a list of enabled protocol listeners

-Use `--ignore` to ignore errors when binding to specific ports, continuing with what is available.

 Use additional options to specify ports and protocol options for listeners.